filipenegrao/glyphsapp-scripts/README.md

 ![label-guidelines-glyphs-script](img/guideline.png)

 - ### Slant Glyphs
-(GUI) Based on based on Cyrus Highsmith and David Jonathan Ross's Italic Bowtie for Robofont, this tool is build to slant all selected glyphs in Edit View while adds a copy of the roman version in the background.
+(GUI) Based on Cyrus Highsmith and David Jonathan Ross's Italic Bowtie for Robofont, this tool is build to slant all selected glyphs in Edit View while adds a copy of the roman version in the background.
 It's not supposed to be an automatic italic solution but gives you a head start.
-Vanilla required. **Warning:** this script erases all the layers in the background that wore previously there.
+Vanilla required. **Warning:** this script erases all the layers in the background that were previously there.
 Comment the following line to avoid that: background_layer.paths = []

 ![slant-glyphs-script](img/slant.png)